mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 # Store/Load `clustering_array` into/from File

-This script saves the `clustering_array` to a file and provides functionality to reload it.
+This cell saves the `clustering_array` to a file and provides functionality to reload it.
 The file contains the cluster ID for each unique payment address, representing its associated cluster.

 #### File Details

 1. **File Format**:
-   - **Type**: Plain text file (`.txt`).
+   - **Type**: Plain text file
    - **Content**: Each line corresponds to a unique payment address, and the value on the line is the cluster ID assigned to that address.
    - **Structure**:
      - **Single Column**: Contains integer cluster IDs.